District 15 East Coast Property - Meyer & Amber Road. Where Should I Invest? (Updated Nov 2020)

 There are plenty of amenities within walking distance - eateries, pubs, shopping malls etc.

 There is a lot of vibrancy in the Amber Road area.
-As a result, cars and human traffic are also much higher as compared to the Meyer Road area.

 What Are The Average Prices In District 15?